Planting and Germination Instructions for Hubs

 Choosing Pots

-We recommend using 4 inch nursery pots.
+4 inch nursery pots,

 The 4 inch diameter pots do not take up much space while allowing seedlings plenty of room to develop a strong healthy root system before requiring transplanting.
 Make sure to select pots with plenty of drainage.